 - Classic Affiliate Program – This is the typical program most people think about when they consider affiliate marketing.
 In this kind of program, the affiliate will be provided with a unique referral link, and the affiliate receives a commission every time the transaction is made through that link.

-- Lead Generation – Some affiliate programs will also pay publishers for getting leads to their companies (CLP we discussed above).
+- Lead Generation – Some affiliate programs will also pay publishers to get leads to their companies (CLP we discussed above).
 This means that every time anyone fills out a contact form, asks for a quote, or reaches out to a company in any way, the publisher gets a commission.

 - Multi-level Marketing Affiliate Program (MLM) – In these types of programs, publishers (or affiliates) can get an affiliate link as they would in the conventional affiliate program.
 However, they will also be rewarded for hiring other affiliates.
 So, if anyone from the affiliate makes a profit, the affiliate often makes a commission on that sale.
 Read about the difference between Affiliate Marketing and MLM.

-- Tiered Affiliate Program – In these types of programs, affiliate commissions are structured so that affiliates earn commissions on their conversions and conversions of webmasters they refer to the program.
+- Tiered Affiliate Program – In these programs, affiliate commissions are structured so that affiliates earn commissions on their conversions and webmasters they refer to the program.
 This is yet another form of MLM marketing, yet differently formulated.